 “While these restrictions may have made sense given the limited technologies available when they were first instituted in the Balanced Budget Act of 1997, two-way audiovisual technology is now widely available and relatively inexpensive,” Dr. Resneck said.

 The AMA supports the bipartisan Telehealth Modernization Act that has been introduced in the House and Senate.
 The bills would make permanent emergency measures that temporarily waived restrictive regulations and expanded access to telehealth services for all Medicare beneficiaries.

-Learn more with the AMA about lessons from the pandemic on telehealth.
+Learn more with the AMA about lessons from the pandemic on telehealth (PDF).
 Find out more about how the AMA is advancing telemedicine during the COVID-19 pandemic and check out the AMA telehealth quick guide.

 When many physician offices closed their doors at the beginning of the COVID-19 public health emergency a year ago, the government waived the SSA restrictions that only allowed Medicare to pay for beneficiaries’ telehealth services when care was delivered via two-way audiovisual technology at an eligible site in a rural area.

 In practice, the restrictions meant a patient had to live in an eligible rural location and then travel to an eligible “originating site” for telehealth services, except in limited select cases where Congress has authorized telehealth services in an individual’s home.
 About 14,000 patients received Medicare telehealth services in a week under that system.

 After restrictions were lifted during the public health emergency, more than 10.1 million patients received a Medicare telehealth service from mid-March through early-July 2020.
 And telehealth visits accounted for 43.5% of all primary care visits for Medicare beneficiaries during that time, according to the Department of Health and Human Services (HHS).